What do you get when you cross a professional writer with a passion for dating and relationships? This!

 * I can only answer the first part of that question – you’ll have to ask his wife about the second part.

-How Evan changed my life before I spent a cent with him
+How Evan changed my life before I even spent a cent with him

-Tens of thousands of singles from all over the world read Evan’s blog twice a week (2016 update: he now has an awesome podcast and YouTube videos), but I first discovered him when I read Marry Him: The Case for Settling for Mr Good Enough by Lori Gottlieb (2010), which originated as a magazine article in The Atlantic (2008).
+Tens of thousands of singles from all over the world read Evan’s blog or watch his YouTube videos, but I first discovered him when I read Marry Him: The Case for Settling for Mr Good Enough by Lori Gottlieb (2010), which originated as a magazine article in The Atlantic (2008).
 His practical, down-to-earth advice helped me into my last relationship.
-And even though that relationship didn’t work out, I felt as though it was very much a step in the right direction for me – I was finally choosing men for the right reasons (ie. character) instead of the wrong reasons (ie. chemistry).
+And even though that relationship didn’t work out, I felt it was very much a step in the right direction for me.
+I was finally choosing men for the right reasons (ie. character) instead of the wrong reasons (ie. chemistry).
 (To be clear, that doesn’t mean chemistry isn’t important.
 It is!
 But not as important as character.
-And so many of us accept subpar behaviour and treatment when we value chemistry over character.)
+And so many of us accept sub-par behaviour and treatment when we value chemistry over character.)
 After my breakup, I got hooked on his awesome blog (where you can search for the topic you want to learn more about), bought one of his books and then signed up for Love U when it came along a few months later.